|

 Southern NSW.

-Bill Denheld's aim was always to bring truth to the story as for years
+Bill Denheld's aim was to always bring truth to the story as for years

 the shoot out site at Stringybark was promoted as near the Kelly tree

-at the picnic ground.
+picnic ground.
 In fact the true site is 350 metres further up

 the creek.